jarad/MWBDSSworkshop/README.md

 ## Install the ISDSWorkshop R package

-1. Start RStudio (or R GUI if you did not install RStudio).
+Start RStudio (or R GUI if you did not install RStudio).
-1. At the command prompt (`>`) in the Console window of R, copy-paste the following code.
-This will download and install a number of packages including the ISDSWorkshop package.
+At the command prompt (`>`) in the Console window of R, copy-paste the following code.
+This will download and install a number of packages that we will need (this could take a while).

-        packages = c("ggplot2","gridExtra","knitr","maps", "plyr","reshape2","rmarkdown","xtable", "SpatialEpi", "xtable", "downloader")
+        packages = c("ggplot2","gridExtra","knitr","maps", "plyr","reshape2","rmarkdown",
-        for (package in packages) {
+                     "xtable", "SpatialEpi", "xtable", "downloader")
-          if (!require(package)) install.packages(package, repos="http://cran.us.r-project.org")
+        new.packages <- packages[!(packages %in% installed.packages()[,"Package"])]
-        }
+        if(length(new.packages)) install.packages(new.packages)
         library(downloader)
         download("https://github.com/jarad/ISDSWorkshop/releases/download/v0.1/ISDSWorkshop_0.1.tar.gz",
                 "ISDSWorkshop.tar.gz", mode="wb")